top of page

 • Communicate with pilot program sites and Department of Health to meet evaluation contract deadlines.

-Model Development for Assessing the Texas Supplemental Nutrition Assistance Program (SNAP) (2021-2022)
+Model Development for Assessing the Texas Supplemental Nutrition Assistance Program (SNAP) (Oct 2021-Sep 2022)

 • Create automated algorithms and dynamic visualizations identifying potential fraud in the Texas SNAP recipients using SQL, SAS, and Tableau.